 This can be internal but disparate departments or external stakeholders such as clients, partners, vendors, etc. with whom you might exchange information.

 If you have other compliance certifications, consider aligning and integrating them with the ISO 20071 certification.

 If there are any additional processes that are outside of the internal department, but critical to your business operations, they also need to be considered.

 In today’s transient environment, systems, applications, and technologies can all undergo change.
-The security goals and risks need to be evaluated at regular intervals and the ISMS scope needs to be reviewed to include these changes.
+The security goals need to be evaluated at regular intervals along with a risk assessment and the ISMS scope needs to be reviewed to include these changes.

 A well-defined scope helps you align your business goals with security goals.
 It will help foster more effective security practices in your organization.
 And of course, it will be the right start to your efforts towards getting the ISO 20071 certifications.
 Read more about getting the ISO 20071 certification in The Complete Guide to ISO 27001.